 Find out more

-This tower was built as a 120ft water tower in 1890 by Henry Tubbs to supply water to his properties in Littlestone.
+This tower was built as a water tower in 1890 by Henry Tubbs to supply water to his properties in Littlestone.
 The military used the Tower during World War Two as a lookout post and they made some changes to the structure, partly the reason for its slightly wobbly look.
 The Army also added a substantial concrete stairway inside.
 It is now a residential property

 Find out more

 Martello Tower 26 was built on the eastern side of the Globsden Gut Sluice, which ran into the sea near Dunstall Lane.
 Tower No. 27 was built approximately a quarter of a mile to the west; both were built to protect the Globsden Gut Sluice.
 Neither tower stands today.
 Damaged by sea erosion, No. 27 was demolished in 1841 and No. 26 lasted until 1871.

 The site of Tower 26 was on what is now the sea wall next to the car park opposite Dunstall Lane, roughly in front of where the toilet block now stands.